metamorph-inc/cpython/Doc/tutorial/modules.rst

 :data:`sys.path`.  :data:`sys.path` is initialized from these locations:

 * the directory containing the input script (or the current directory).
-* :envvar:`PYTHONPATH` (a list of directory names, with the same syntax as the shell variable :envvar:`PATH`).
+* :envvar:`OMPYTHONPATH` (a list of directory names, with the same syntax as the shell variable :envvar:`PATH`).
 * the installation-dependent default.